Tee Franklin: Career

 Tee Franklin marked her debut as a writer with her graphic novel Bingo Love.
 It was kickstarted in 2016, raised $57,000, and was published by Image Comics, selling out before it even hit the shelves.
 The book has been nominated for a GLAAD Media Awards for Outstanding Comic Book and has also won Prism Comics’s 2017 Queer Press Grant.
 Jook Joint was originally written in 2016 following a suicide attempt.
 Her therapist suggested doing something constructive, after which she began writing about her trauma.

 DC Comics

 Franklin is credited by DC Comics as the writer of 10 comics featuring Harley Quinn.
 These include six comics in the Harley Quinn: The Animated Series: The Eat.
 Bang!
 Kill.
 Tour series published between August 2021 and January 2022.
 Tis The Season To Be Freezin was released in December 2021 and Harley Quinn: The Real Sidekicks of New Gotham Special #1 was released in August 2022.
 Two Harley Quinn: The Animated Series: Legion of Bats! comics were published in October and November 2022.

 Franklin considers Harley Quinn to be an anti-hero and a symbol for domestic abuse survivors.
-Franklin herself is autistic and believes Quinn has ADHD.
+She believes Quinn has ADHD.
 Franklin drew inspiration for Harley Quinn: The Animated Series: The Eat.
 Bang!
 Kill.
 Tour from the 1991 film Thelma and Louise.

+Franklin has also stated that she wrote Poison Ivy as autistic, but "figured DC would be against" this being mentioned in the comics.